ngrogg/perl-studies/scripts/README.md

 # Scripts

 ## Overview
 My Perl scripts.
 * hello, hello world.
 * update, a test script for updating a server
+* userMod, a Perl script for modifying users on a server